Jordannst/contextual-rag-chat/README.md

 2. **Start Chatting**
    - Type your question in the chat input
-   - The AI will search your documents and provide contextual answers
+   - The AI uses **Hybrid Search** (vector + full-text) to find relevant documents
+   - Answers stream in real-time with inline citations (blue text)
    - Continue the conversation - context is preserved across messages

-3. **Use Prompt Suggestions**
-   - Click on suggested prompts to get started quickly
-   - Examples: "Plan a trip", "Explain a concept", etc.
+3. **Manage Documents**
+   - View all uploaded documents in the document list
+   - Delete documents you no longer need
+   - Sync database with physical files to remove orphaned entries

 ---